timp/The_Clocktower/README.md

 Meanwhile, while Pippa nad oli were going to bed, people were waking up somewhere not so far away on another world completely.
-Lots of people lived there, normal people and a normal villag.
+Lots of people lived there, normal people and a normal village	.
 The village people were always going about their jobs normally every single day.
 Some of the folks wanted something exciting to happen for once, but it never did.